axrya/PRODIGY_WD_01/README.md

 CSS3 (including responsive design techniques) JavaScript
 Demo
-A live demo of this project can be found here: [Demo Link]
+A live demo of this project can be found here: https://axrya.github.io/PRODIGY_WD_01/